A short while ago, there was a news story about how Google was panicking about ChatGPT, OpenAI’s “chatty” chatbot.

 What Is AEO?

-AEO, or Answer Engine Optimisation, is actually a part of SEO which focuses on providing answers to search queries instead of, you know, just making the page optimised for search robots.
+AEO, or Answer Engine Optimisation, is actually a part of SEO which focuses on providing answers to search queries instead of just making the page optimised for search robots.

 It’s not a new concept, either.

-AEO became a part of SEO jargon when mobile voice search started becoming big.
+AEO became a part of SEO jargon when mobile voice search started gaining traction.
 People would verbally ask the search engine on their phones a question.
 And, instead of giving a written answer, which one would need to read, the helpful Google lady would read out the answer.

 Since voice search was growing rapidly, and was expected to be the primary way people would search in the near future, AEO became a hot topic.